bgv2/wifinfc/README.md

 This is mainly for convenience rather than security.

 Also, the full URL (with the network name and password) is sent to GitHub servers each time you open the page (that's how the web works).
+## Beta Version
+The main version of the site ([`index.html`](https://ed789d0.github.io/wifinfc/index.html)) works by asking the user to press a button to copy the password to their clipboard, then pasting it in their WiFi settings.
+There is a beta version available ([`twotap.html`](https://ed789d0.github.io/wifinfc/twotap.html)) that allows the user to connect directly from the page in just three taps.
+However, this version doesn't work with screen readers (for vision-impaired users) and is less reliable than the main version.
+If you'd like to use it, go to the twotap.html page linked above and set it up in the same way you would for the main version.